They guard the gateways of sanity.

 clenched the arms of her wheelchair falling back in quiet

 sobbing.
-As if a spaceship door were breached, the suction of
+A spaceship door had been breached, the suction of

 “We tried Johanna, we tried.”